 This section of the Parish of St Mary Magdalen (above) from 1775, shows the full length of Five Foot Lane as it winds towards Dockhead and St Saviours Dock.
 The logic that Five Foot Lane probably led to the ‘five-foot way’ at Jones’ Wharf, Dockhead, seems compelling.
 We can also see extensive gardens to the south.
 Much of the land in Bermondsey was low lying so would have suffered from regular flooding and this could be a contributory factor in the usage of this area.

 The map below, from 1790, whilst not to OS standards, suggests that Five Foot Lane began at Roper Lane and met with Horsleydown Fair Street before joining Dockhead at St Saviour’s Wharf.
-This is possibly a cartographical error, but nevertheless intriguing to see a hand drawn interpretation of the area.
-The present day remaining section of Roper Lane runs in front of the Maltings Building (Sarson’s Vinegar Factory) on Tower Bridge Road to Druid Street.
+Roper Lane seems to follow the line of modern day Whites Grounds.
+Today, the remaining section of Roper Lane runs in front of the Maltings Building (Sarson’s Vinegar Factory) on Tower Bridge Road to Druid Street, so this particular map leaves us somewhat unclear as to how the road network developed.

 The parish of St Mary Magdalen was governed by a vestry divided into two precincts, Landside and Waterside.
 Five Foot Lane fell into both.
 Records held at the Corporation of London reveals that some of the land was owned by the Bridge House Trust, and that a sewer ran along the road.